Portfolio Accumulation Simulator

 The Purpose (Why?)

-To understand the range of possible future portfolio outcomes ("cone of uncertainty") due to market volatility and the specific order of investment returns.
-It demonstrates how "unlucky" timing (early losses) can severely impact a portfolio even if the average return is good.
+To understand the range of possible future portfolio outcomes ("cone of uncertainty") during your wealth accumulation phase due to market volatility and the specific order of investment returns.
 (Note: Simulations use inflation-adjusted "Real Dollars")

 How it Works